CH 222 Chapter Guides

 Resources for Chapter Guide Five

-For this module, you should read Chapter 10 and Chapter 11 in your textbook.
+For this module, you should read Chapter 11 in your textbook.

-The following screencasts might prove useful to you as you study this chapter.
+The following screencasts and Complete Lectures might prove useful to you as you study this chapter.

-The Chapter Ten Lecture lecture notes and Chapter Eleven Lecture lecture notes which accompany this lesson will be helpful to you when going through this section.
-These are Web versions of the lecture notes I use in my "normal" CH 222 class and should let you see what is important to me in this chapter.
-You can also view the Lecture Notes in presentation software for Chapter 10 (Keynote, PowerPoint) and Chapter 11 (Keynote, PowerPoint).
+The Chapter Eleven lecture notes which accompany this lesson will be helpful when going through this section.
+These are Web versions of the lecture notes used in the "normal" CH 222 class and should let you see what is important in this chapter.
+You can also view the Lecture Notes in presentation software for Chapter 11 (Keynote, PowerPoint).

 A variety of handouts are available from Chapter Four Part II and Chapter 5.
 Feel free to explore all of them or just the ones which give you difficulty.

-Once you have mastered the concepts listed above, check out the Chapter Ten Concept Guide and the Chapter Eleven Concept Guide for a series of worked problems relating to this module.
+Once you have mastered the concepts listed above, check out the the Chapter Eleven Concept Guide for a series of worked problems relating to this module.
 They will help you to ensure the mastery of the knowledge from this section.

 Practice the Concepts of Chapter Guide Five